-To conduct its business effectively, a college needs to ensure that it has sound financial management systems in place and that they are strictly adhered to.
-Part of this process is the establishment of financial regulations which set outthe financial policies of the college.
+To conduct its business effectively, a College needs to ensure that it has sound financial management systems in place and that they are strictly adhered to.
+Part of this process is the establishment of financial regulations which set out the financial rules, laws and policies of the college.

-Financial regulations make good business sense, and for further education colleges, they have additional significance as our grant funding depends upon it.
-The financial memoranda between the Scottish Funding Council and the colleges they fund makes it a condition of grant that a college ensures that it has a sound system of internal financial management and control.
-Financial regulations are a core component of such a system.
+Financial regulations make good business sense, and for further education Colleges, they have additional significance as our grant funding depends upon it.
+The financial memoranda between the Scottish Funding Council and the Colleges they fund makes it a condition of grant that a College ensures that it has a sound system of internal financial management and control.
+Financial regulations are a core component of such a system, which also covers ongoing oversight and enforcement of these rules.